The Architecture of Motherhood

 Psychodynamic Therapy

-You thought you had it together, then you became a mother, and old wounds you thought had healed begin to resurface.
+You thought you had it together, then you became a mother, and old wounds you thought had healed resurfaced.

 You find yourself reacting to your child in ways that feel automatic or painfully familiar, even if you promised you’d never parent that way.
 You feel a heavy weight of guilt or feel like you are losing your identity in motherhood.